 So much of industrial decor is about contrast; old next to new, recycled next to DIY, and even light beside dark.
 This bedroom from Tamara Magel Studios combines the neutral, slightly raw look of bare white brick with a stark black accent wall to create dimension and depth.
 If plain brick walls feel too cold for your taste, experiment with a bold alternative.Continue to 3 of 21 below.

 03 of 21

 A DIY With Pipes

-Industrial design typically includes exposed beams and piping, but if you don't want to call in an architect, you can fake it with a clever DIY like this shelving unit by Oliver Thorton.
-At once stunning and unique, this unit uses copper pipes to create a rustic, exposed look that's both visually appealing and practical.
-If this look is too much for you, try a simpler copper DIY that doesn't involve soldering metal.Continue to 4 of 21 below.
+Industrial design typically includes exposed beams and piping, but if you do not want to call in an architect, you can fake it with a clever DIY like this shelving unit by Oliver Thorton.
+At once stunning and unique, this unit uses copper pipes to create a rustic, exposed look that is both visually appealing and practical.
+If this look is too much for you, try a simpler copper DIY that does not involve soldering metal.Continue to 4 of 21 below.

 05 of 21

 Home decorators have been utilizing wood pallets in their DIY projects for years, but this pallet bed from jellinadetmar on Instagram takes the look to the next level.
 The unfinished, salvaged wood gives the room a loft-inspired vibe while the whitewashed floors and concrete walls really bring the industrial look together.Continue to 6 of 21 below.

 White Brick Walls and a Black Metal Bedframe

 If you start to research industrial design, you will come across a whole lot of exposed brick.
 And this bedroom from industrialhomeinc is all the proof you need that it is one of the strongest elements of the industrial look.
 Brick adds texture and warmth while allowing you to scale back on wall decor without the room feeling unfinished.Continue to 7 of 21 below.